dewcode91/Sample-reports/Bug-report/Report-2/Report-2.md

-# Javascript file leaks hidden admin-panel path
+# JavaScript file discloses the hidden the admin-panel path

 ### Description
 In some cases, sensitive functionality is not robustly protected but is concealed by giving it a less predictable URL: so called security by obscurity.
 Merely hiding sensitive functionality does not provide effective access control since users might still discover the obfuscated URL in various ways.